shankar-dh/Vertex-AI-Training-and-Serving/README.md

 - **Installing Dependencies**: Installs Flask, `google-cloud-storage`, `joblib`, `scikit-learn`, and `grpcio` using `pip` with no cache to minimize the Docker image size.
 - **Entry Point**: The Dockerfile's entry point is configured to run the `predict.py` script, which starts the Flask application when the container is run.

-### Pushing Docker Images to Google Artficat Registry
+### Pushing Docker Images to Google Artifact Registry
 Download Google cloud SDK based on your OS from [here](https://cloud.google.com/sdk/docs/install) and ensure Docker daemon is running.
 Follow the below steps to push the docker images to Google Artifact Registry.

 - **Step 1: Enable APIs**